neeraj11789/mqtt-interface/README.md

 - [ ] generalize MQTT using Interface
 - [ ] client authentication using API keys
 - [ ] generalize the authentication methods
-- [ ] integrate broker status
+- [ ] integrate broker status - use LWT for knowing the latest connection status for client
 - [ ] add logging to all places
-- [ ] log the requests and subscription details for clients
+- [x] log the requests and subscription details for clients
-- [ ] use LWT for knowing the latest connection status for client
 - [ ] use persistent and clean session for different use-cases
 - [ ] swagger integration
-- [ ] retain flag, QOS etc configurations
+- [x] retain flag, QOS etc configurations
 - [ ] move token generation part to the user-service
 - [ ] javadevjournal.com/spring/securing-a-restful-web-service-with-spring-security/
 - [ ] https://www.freecodecamp.org/news/how-to-setup-jwt-authorization-and-authentication-in-spring/